Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 Maggy reread the invoice and handed it to her mother who asked, “Are these flowers from Astor Mancinni?
 How dare she?”

 “It appears that way,” sighed Maggy as she let out a hint of a left over giggle.
-“It must have been some kind of mistake.”
+“It must be some kind of mistake.”

-Maggy texted her fiancé Peter and Erin, “Could you get back to me as soon as possible.
+Maggy texted Erin, “Could you get back to me as soon as possible.
 It’s about the flowers.”

-When Erin saw the message, her heart rose in her throat because she had forgotten again to call the wedding planner.
+When Erin saw the message, her throat tightened because she had forgotten again to call the wedding planner.
 She found the number and called immediately.

 “Hello,” answered a stiff voice.